mojaloop/business-operations-framework-docs/docs/src/guide/Reporting&AuditingBC.md

 2. **Transfer list view use case**
 As a Hub Operator Business Operations Specialist,
-I want to view a list of transactions that can be filtered based on one or more of the following <br>
-Always required (must be provided in every call)
+I want to view a list of transactions that can be filtered based on one or more of the following Always required (must be provided in every call)
 - Date time range
 Optional filters